Jay Epae: Early life

 Nicholas Epae was born on 7 March 1933 in Manaia, Taranaki, New Zealand.
-He was the third child of eight children, including the youngest Hector who would later become a member of the The Māori Volcanics.
+He was the third child of eight children, including the youngest Hector who would later become a member of The Māori Volcanics.
 His father, Tuni, served in the Pioneer Māori Battalion and was a farm hand, but was also a singer and performer.
 His mother, Manakore, died suddenly a short time after the birth of Hector in 1942.

 Epae attended Normanby Public School but was considered a troublemaker and left aged 10.
 He excelled at boxing and pursued a short-lived career which ended when he won a fight but broke his wrist.
 Instead, he worked with one of his brothers on a farm owned by his uncle.

 Around the age of 20 in 1953, Epae left Taranaki and moved to Sydney, Australia where he began his singing career in nightclubs.
 He moved to the United States in 1957.